Below you will find the answers to the questions we are most frequently asked regarding Braille Challenge.

 Braille Institute has sample contests posted for students to practice.
 Teachers and students can access sample spelling lists, reading comprehension passages/questions, speed and accuracy audio files, proofreading passages, and tactile chart and graph files to emboss at all five category levels.
 Teachers should also review these sample contests to help determine registration level for their students.

-Who goes to The National Braille Challenge in California?
+Who goes to Braille Challenge Finals in California?

 Only students who take the contest in contracted Braille are eligible for Finals.
 Students who take the Apprentice test in uncontracted are not eligible.
-Of all the students competing around the United States and Canada, the top 10 scorers from each level advance to Finals, for a total of 50 contestants.
+Of all the students competing around the United States, Canada, and United Kingdom, he top 10 scorers from each level advance to Finals, for a total of 50 contestants.